 Enable 32-bit architecture

-It still supports 32-bit architecture as there are many old applications that don’t work on 64-bit.
+It still supports 32-bit architecture as many old applications don’t work on 64-bit.
 Thus, if your system is 64-bit, first enable the 32-bit architecture support using the below command:

 sudo dpkg --add-architecture i386

 This is an important step as if you don’t add the repo key, while installation an error will appear.
 The downloading and adding of the Key will ensure, that the packages we receive will be from source.

 wget -O - https://dl.winehq.org/wine-builds/winehq.key | sudo apt-key add -

 - Ubuntu 16.04 or Linux Mint 18.x